 Our verdict

 The Adidas Dame 8 is another shoe from the Damian Lillard series that delivers on aspects that matter.
-It is supportive, bouncy, light, and offers a decent amount of court feel.
-However, it has serious issues with traction on dusty courts, which some players may consider as a deal-breaker.
+It is supportive, bouncy, and light, and offers a decent amount of court feel.
+However, we found that it has serious issues with traction on dusty courts, which some players may consider as a deal-breaker.

 Pros